 We try to tell you the correct amounts of premium and statutory and other charges that apply to your insurance.
 In the event that we misstate that amount (either because we have made an unintentional error or because a third party has misstated the amount), we reserve the right to correct the amount.
 Where permitted by law, you shall not hold us responsible for any loss that you may suffer as a result of any such misstatement.

 Cancellation warning (retention of brokerage and fees)

 If a cover is cancelled before expiry of the period of insurance, we reserve the right to refund to you only the net return premium we received from the underwriter, and not refund any part of the brokerage or fees we receive for arranging the cover.
 A broker service fee may be charged to process the cancellation.

 If you have any complaints about the service provided to you, you should contact us and tell us about your complaint.
-If the complaint cannot be resolved to your satisfaction within 45 business days, you have the right to refer the matter to the Financial Ombudsman Service Australia (FOS).
-We will provide you with further details about FOS upon lodging your dispute with us, or at any time upon your request.
+If the complaint cannot be resolved to your satisfaction within 45 days, you have the right to refer the matter to the Australian Financial Complaints Authority (AFCA).
+We will provide you with further details about AFCA upon lodging your dispute with us, or at any time upon your request.